Jump directly to main content Jump directly to menu

 Education and Teacher Training

-If you have a passion for a particular subject and think you would enjoy working with young people, helping to shape a positive future for them, then teaching in post-16 further or higher education could be for you.
+If you have a passion for a particular subject and think you would enjoy working with young people and adults, helping to shape a positive future for them, then teaching in post-16 further or higher education could be for you.

 Providing a wide range of opportunities for students looking to start or progress their teacher or trainer career in the post-compulsory sector, we can find a course that will help you realise your ambition.

-If you have a degree but have never taught before or if you are an existing practitioner wishing to develop your career in the education sector by adding to your existing qualifications, we will help you on your journey to becoming a qualified teacher.
+If you have a degree but have never taught before or if you are an existing practitioner wishing to develop your career in the education sector by adding to your existing qualifications, we can help you on your journey to becoming a qualified teacher in the FE/ HE sector (please note these are not primary or secondary school training programmes).

 During your studies you will be challenged with questions, scenarios, and problems as you develop your personal teaching style.
 You’ll gain real, first-hand experience, learning from the people in the roles you want to be in and from those who have been in your shoes.
 Benefiting from a personalised teacher mentor, we’ll help you develop the skills you need for employment.